joe-no-body/bash-adventure-game-system/doc/notes.md

     :
 fi

+the lantern is here
-if the bag contains the cookies; then
+the bag contains the cookies

-    :
-fi
+# or maybe

+object::lantern is takable
+object::lantern is lit
+object::bag contains object::cookies

 ```